 Is the Difference in Noise Levels Substantial Enough to Invest in Dyson Fans?

 Throughout this article, we’ve learned more than you probably thought you would about the history of the Dyson brand.
 But does that answer our main question?
 Are Dyson fans are really as quiet as people say they are?

 Well, as we have seen, the Dyson company has really prioritized the acoustic features of their products since early on.
-Several of their devices have landed on my lists of the quietest products in their respective categories.
-Obviously, that includes the fans.
+Several of their devices have landed on my lists of the quietest products in their respective categories, that includes the fans.

 The fact that the rotating blades have been moved into the base of the fans is certainly a factor.
-However, as we have heard, the machines are also capable of making quite a bit of noise.
+However, as we have heard, the machines are also capable of making quite a bit of noise, up to 60 decibels.
 You can’t have 405 liters of air per second without hearing some whooshing sounds.